 Sometimes projects take longer because what is assumed to be product development is really technology development.
 This mistake can trip up even the best scheduling efforts.
 For more information on this topic, see our white paper here.

 We often get asked, “When will you be done?” which begs the question, “What is the definition of ‘done?’”
 The output of Detail Design is a master book of drawings that contain all the information necessary to manufacture a product that will meet the requirements defined in the Requirements Document.
 Of course, the prototype must then go through some form of Design Verification Testing, but the goal is the drawings, not the prototype (assuming we are making a product and not an MVP).
 Having a clear definition of “done” focuses the team on achieving a goal that is well communicated and understood.
 Pressuring the team to produce a prototype irrespective of the master book or requirements can cause delays in the project.

 Because product development, if done properly, is largely about creating intellectual property, it is sometimes difficult for outside stakeholders to “see” progress.
 Most of the early work, mere pieces of paper, can only be understood by subject matter experts.
-This dynamic can sometimes create pressure to produce work that can be seen by lay people to create a perception of progress which can slow the project down.
+This dynamic can sometimes create pressure to produce work that can be seen by laypeople to generate a perception of progress, which can slow the project down.
 Clearly communicating milestones at the beginning of the project, even if all stakeholders cannot fully understand them, can go a long way to helping to reduce the pressure to skip steps to show progress in a form all stakeholders can understand.